Proven-Paradox/shaper-system/Handbook.md

 Cost: 2 MP
 Effect: The target regains HP equal to a ten-sided die roll.
 If you also use your minor action increase the healing to two ten-sided die rolls and this Ability's range increases to Long.
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 5 MP to increase the number of die healed.
+This is a total of 2d10 healing normally, or 3d10 healing with the Careful action.
+When used this way, this Ability counts as a Tier 2 Ability.
 Description: A basic healing ability done at a distance.
 This can represent shouting encouraging words, throwing or launching a syringe filled with a medical concoction, channeling life energy into a target to restore their vitality, and other restorative methods.

 #### Heavy Strike